brown-ccv/ccv-website-nuxt/README.md

 ## General Set Up

 Our website is partly static and partly dynamic.
 The static content is mostly handled via [Nuxt Content](https://content.nuxtjs.org) and it lives in the [ccv-website-content repository](https://github.com/brown-ccv/ccv-website-content).
 Generally, our members will contribute to the content repository.
 Only structural contributions are handled in this repo.
-The content repo is included here as a git sibmodule for development/deployments purposes only.
+The content repo is included here as a git submodule for development/deployments purposes only.
 Content should not be modified within here (except for testing purposes).

-We use `nuxt generate` in conjuction with Firebase static hosting to serve our static content.
+We use `nuxt generate` in conjunction with Firebase static hosting to serve our static content.
 During the build process `nuxt generate` places all static html pages into the `dist` folder.
 If a route is found in the `dist` folder, Firebase serves that, if a route is not found, we rely on cloud functions to handle the reminder of the routes.

 The part of [Firebase's configuration](firebase.json) that makes this happen is